 CEO Compensation.
-Compensation paid to Mr. Maffie, as president and chief executive officer for 1999, consisted of his base salary and performance award under the MIP.
+Compensation paid to Mr. Maffie, as president and chief executive officer for 2000, consisted of his base salary and performance award under the MIP.
 Mr. Maffie's base salary normally is set relative to the midpoint level for salaries paid to chief executive officers of comparable companies, taking into consideration the length of service in his current position.
-No adjustment was made during 1999 to Mr. Maffie's base salary due to the then pending merger, however, a one-time cash bonus of \$53,575 was paid after year-end to balance the effect of the departure from normal salary practice and the impact such departure had on the MIP award.
-Mr. Maffie's performance award under the MIP totaled \$572,413 and represented the Company's overall performance in relation to established performance goals.
-During the year, the Company's performance, as discussed above, exceeded the targets for each of the financial and performance objectives.
-Mr. Maffie's targeted performance award for 1999 was set equal to \$450,000 or 90% of his salary for 1999, as shown on the Summary Compensation Table, with the award ranging from 14.8% to 140% of his target.
-Based on the Company's overall 1999 performance in relation to the established goals, Mr. Maffie earned 127.2% of his targeted award under the MIP, with 40% being paid in cash and 60% in performance shares.
+Mr. Maffie did not receive an increase in base salary during 1999 due to the then pending merger with ONEOK.
+This was taken into consideration in 2000 and his base salary was increased by 10%, effective July 17, 2000.
+Mr. Maffie's performance award under the MIP totaled \$708,419 and represented the Company's overall performance in relation to established performance goals.
+During the year, the Company's performance, as discussed above, exceeded the thresholds for the financial objectives and exceeded the targets for the performance objectives.
+Mr. Maffie's targeted performance award for 2000 was set equal to \$632,500 or 115% of his salary for 2000, as shown on the Summary Compensation Table, with the award ranging from 14.8% to 140% of his target.
+Based on the Company's overall 2000 performance in relation to the established goals, Mr. Maffie earned 112% of his targeted award under the MIP, with 40% being paid in cash and 60% in performance shares.